 What is Montessori Education?

-Montessori education is based on Dr. Maria Montessori’s philosophy of education for the preschool-age child (age 3 to 6 years).
-At this age, the child’s mind is like a sponge and is capable of absorbing information received from the outside world at a remarkable pace.
-The Montessori trained “directress” carefully prepares the classroom with “hands-on” materials designed to correspond to the developmental periods of the child.
+Montessori education is based on Dr. Maria Montessori’s philosophy of education for the preschool-age child between the ages of 3 to 6 years.
+During this age range, the child’s mind is like a sponge and is capable of absorbing information received from the outside world at a remarkable pace.
+The Montessori trained “Directress” carefully guides the child in a specially prepared classroom with “hands-on” materials designed to correspond to the developmental periods of each child.

 What are the benefits of a Montessori program?

 Each child is evaulated and the recieves an educational plan tailored to their unique and individual level.